Our Welcoming Space

 Our grounds are free and open to the public year-round, dawn to dusk.
-Our Welcome Center is currently operating with limited hours: Tuesday-Saturday, 9am-4pm.
+Our Welcome Center has closed for the winter season.
 The Bartram House is currently closed and we are not offering House or Garden tours at this time.

 The garden is accessible by the #36 trolley.
 Parking is free and bicycle racks are also available.
 Detailed driving directions are available here, or type “5400 Lindbergh Boulevard Philadelphia” into your GPS.

 During warmer weather, you can also take a Schuylkill River cruise to Bartram’s Garden, to and from Center City, aboard Patriot Harbor Lines, LLC.
 Click here for ticket information.

 For a more in-depth experience, guided tours are offered Thursday through Sunday of both the National Historic Landmark Bartram House and Garden.
 Click here for our guided tour schedule.